Guidelines for fair value & disclosure of shares (ASC 820)

 Another challenge comes when the service providers who are preparing the financial report for the company are not sure if the values the company offered follow the year-end plan.
 For instance, the NAV of the investments in the limited partnership reported by the custodian or trustee can be as of the partnership’s year-end and not of the plan’s year-end.
-Also, it is a challenge to obtain the essential details about the inputs of the valuation for making the appropriate note shareholding disclosure needed by FASB ASC 820.

 The challenges come in due to the lack of proper information regarding the pricing and valuation of the investment plans.
 Because of this, the planned financial reporting done by the third-party organization can end up being incorrect and not comply with the ASC 820.
 There are also some specific investments for which you might need to hire extra valuation services for which year-end fair value information is not available.

 There are three levels in the reporting form explained in the next parts.

 Under level 1 of the financial plan reporting as per the ASC 820, the assets like funds, bonds, listed stocks or any such assets have the standard “mark to market” mechanism for obtaining the fair market value.
 The assets in this section usually have prices that can be observed before the actual fair value is obtained.
 And due to this, the fair market value obtained is also reliable.